AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/virtual-machines/build_your_own_lightweight_vm.md

 # Change to a folder to create the Vagrantfile
 $ vagrant init ubuntu-14.10-amd64

+# Start up the machine
+$ vagrant up

+# ssh into the VM
+$ vagrant ssh
 ```

+Once finished with the above steps, go to [Build your own OpenJDK](binaries/build_your_own_openjdk.md) to continue further with building OpenJDK.

-It's about **377MB** so please download beforehand on a slow home broadband, zero to full build of OpenJDK 9 takes about an hour (using a *MacBookPro 2013 with 16GB and SSD*).
+Note: the VM is about **377MB** so please download beforehand on a slow home broadband, zero to full build of OpenJDK 9 takes about an hour (using a *MacBookPro 2013 with 16GB and SSD*).

 ### Detailed steps